jbtiglao/notabilis/README.md

   ### Deployed Site

-  To see how the application and its functionalities work, see the [deployed site on Heroku here.](https://boiling-mountain-57904.herokuapp.com)
+  To see how the application and its functionalities work, check out the deployed site on Heroku [https://boiling-mountain-57904.herokuapp.com](https://boiling-mountain-57904.herokuapp.com).

   ### Features
   The application has the following features and functionalities: